 - Answers to five recommendation prompts.
 Specific details, anecdotes, and examples are especially helpful.
 In your letter, please address the following:

-- How do you know and interact with the applicant?
+- Please explain how you know and interact with the applicant.

 - How have the applicant's actions and insights benefited others?
 Please provide specific examples.

 - What is the most important constructive feedback that you have given the applicant?
-How did the applicant respond?
+Please explain the circumstances and how the applicant responded.

-- Is there anything else that we should know about the applicant?
+- Is there anything else — positive or negative — that we should know about the applicant?

 Submitting Your Online Reference Letter